AitoDotAI/aito-python-tools/docs/cli.md

 # Aito Command Line Interface

+_DISCLAIMER: Aito Command Line Interface repository is experimental code that we are already using ourselves.
+It might be a bit rough on the edges and is not yet ready for production grade release.
+We are constantly developing it and changes are likely.
+Feel free to use, and share any feedback with us._

-The aito CLI tool aims to help you get upload your data to Aito instance as fast as possible
+The Aito CLI tool aims to help you get upload your data to your Aito instance as fast as possible.

 ## Installation